Characteristics of Decision Making

 As the decision-making is directed toward the achievement of organizational goals achievement is also directed toward resolving specific problems.
 The decision-making process starts with the identification of problems, finding their solutions, and ends with possible solutions.

 From our list of 9 characteristics of decision-making, the end product is the last characteristic.
-Decision-making is the end product in the sense that decision is made only after a series of experiments, analyses, and discussions.
+Decision-making is the end product in the sense that a decision is made only after a series of experiments, analyses, and discussions.

 Because the decision is the main conclusion after the discussions it is considered the end product.
 In addition, whenever we discuss something at the end we come to a conclusion which is a decision.